sebsauvage/Shaarli/doc/md/Troubleshooting.md

 ### Dates are not properly formatted

-Shaarli tries to sniff the language of the browser (using HTTP_ACCEPT_LANGUAGE headers) and choose a date format accordingly.
-But Shaarli can only use the date formats (and more generaly speaking, the locales) provided by the webserver.
+Shaarli tries to sniff the language of the browser (using `HTTP_ACCEPT_LANGUAGE` headers) and choose a date format accordingly.
+But Shaarli can only use the date formats (and more generally speaking, the locales) provided by the webserver.
 So even if you have a browser in French, you may end up with dates in US format (it's the case on sebsauvage.net :-( )

-### Problems on CentOS servers

-On **CentOS**/RedHat derivatives, you may need to install the `php-mbstring` package.

 ### My session expires!
 I can't stay logged in